 BizSmartAnalytics is offering the following services:

 - Mentoring session for peer groups of managers involved with DL-enabled systems, along with providing one-on-one advice.
 This service is performed via the Patreon BizSmartAnalytics.
 Richard organizes and mentors peer groups, which meet online for an hour, twice monthly, plus one hour of weekly preparation.
 Group size is limited to 5 to 7 persons to facilitate interaction.
 Group composition is spread across business functions and even industries to maximize a diversity of perspectives.
 Richard shares the latest concepts, research, and trends occurring in rapidly-evolving DL-enabled analytics.
 By stressing mentoring-the-mentors, group members are equipped to mentor colleagues within their organizations.
 More details are given in Guidelines for Peer Groups.

 - Custom 1-3 day hands-on workshops for training IT managers about DL-enabled systems.
 Fees vary depending on duration, class size and travel.
 Customization to specific use cases relevant to your company is a suggested option.
 Client supplies the training facility.
 Ask for a free consultation and proposal.

-BizSmartAnalytics is conducting interviews with managers who are involved with enterprise analytical systems using neural network technology.
+BizSmartAnalytics conducts interviews with managers who are involved with enterprise analytical systems using neural network technology.
 The interviews focus the emerging managerial issues and challenges facing managers at all levels.
 Interviewees do not need in-depth technical knowledge.
 The interviews are informal and unstructured.
 Interviews can optionally be conduct as anonymous.
 These questions are to stimulate discussion: